 Matthew is an associate in the Competition & EU department at Bristows.

-Matthew also advises on issues arising out of distribution, licensing and settlement agreements, particularly in the pharmaceutical and TMT sectors, and gives advice and training on competition law compliance, including on dawn raids.
-He is a regular contributor to the Bristows CLIP Board blog on the interface between competition and IP law, and has also written for publications including the Competition Law Journal, and the Journal of Intellectual Property Law & Practice.
+Matthew regularly advises on issues arising out of distribution, licensing and settlement agreements, particularly in the pharmaceutical and TMT sectors.
+He also gives advice and training on competition law compliance, including on dawn raids.
+He is a regular contributor to the Bristows CLIP Board blog on the interface between competition and IP law, and has also written for publications including the Journal of European Competition Law & Practice, Competition Law Journal, and the Journal of Intellectual Property Law & Practice.

 - LLB Law, University of Bristol

 - Postgraduate Diploma in EU Competition Law, King’s College London

 - Admitted in Republic of Ireland (non-practising)